 Step One: First, using a light and dark shade of green, paint some branches across the tag.
 Try to create an odd number of branches on the tag to keep it balanced.
 Let the branches dry completely.

-Step Two: Next add some red berries scattered on the card.
+Step Two: In addition to the branches, you’ll add some red berries scattered on the card.
 You can do them in groups of three or add them to the branches too.
 Anything goes!

-Step Three: Similar to the last step, use the metallic watercolor palette, add some gold paint splatters to the tag.
+Step Three: Lastly, use the metallic watercolor palette, add some gold paint splatters to the tag.
 And you’re done!

 Watercolor Christmas Gift Tag #2